ajnelson/regxml_extractor/README.md

 * Fedora Core 16: gcc libxml2-devel python-devel
 * Ubuntu 12.04: libxml2-dev python-dev
-* OS X 10.7 Desktop MacPorts: (none needed for Hivex 1.3.6)
+* OS X 10.7.4 Desktop MacPorts: (none needed for Hivex 1.3.6)
+* OS X 10.6.8 Server MacPorts: (TODO Test WITHOUT installing ocaml)

 To build from tarballs, run from the extracted source directory:

     ./configure && make && sudo make install

-(`./configure --prefix=foo` does not work, unfortunately; but if you do not have sudo rights, the hivexml program can be executed in-place from xml/hivexml.)
+(`./configure --prefix=foo` does not work, unfortunately; but if you do not have sudo rights, the hivexml program can be executed in-place from `xml/hivexml`.)

 (If building in OS X, there is an error compiling the Ruby binaries, including at least Hivex versions 1.3.1 and 1.3.6.
-Also pass `--disable-ruby` to `./configure`.)
+To bypass the error, pass `--disable-ruby` to `./configure`.)

 To build from Git source, also include these packages:

 * Fedora Core 16: git libtool gettext-devel autopoint ocaml automake
 * Ubuntu 12.04: git libtool autopoint ocaml autoconf python-dateutil gettext
-* OS X 10.7 Desktop MacPorts: ocaml # git comes with Xcode
+* OS X 10.7.4 Desktop MacPorts: ocaml
+* OS X 10.6.8 Server MacPorts: ocaml pkgconfig (see section on Snow Leopard and pkgconfig)

 Compilation from Git includes an extra command:

     ./autogen.sh && ./configure && make && sudo make install

+#### Snow Leopard and pkgconfig

+The Snow Leopard MacPort of `pkg-config` does not integrate automatically with GNU Autotools on installation with `port`; the `pkg.m4` macro file is stored outside the `ACLOCAL_PATH`.
+One solution to this issue is running the following command (thanks to Jim Meyering for the tip) after installing pkgconfig:

+    sudo bash -c "printf '%s/share/aclocal\n' /opt/local /usr >>$(aclocal --print-ac-dir)/dirlist"

+#### Hivex language bindings (optional)

-OPTIONAL: To use all the language bindings bundled with Hivex, install these packages:
+To use all the language bindings bundled with Hivex, install these packages:

 * Fedora Core 16: perl-devel perl-Test-Simple perl-Test-Pod perl-Test-Pod-Coverage perl-ExtUtils-MakeMaker perl-IO-stringy perl-libintl ruby-devel rubygem-rake ocaml-findlib-devel readline-devel
 * Ubuntu 12.04: (Not tested)
 * OS X 10.7 Desktop MacPorts: (Not tested)
+* OS X 10.6.8 Server MacPorts: (Not tested)

 ### Fiwalk and The Sleuth Kit